Companies that use NexThink

 All digital employee experience NexThink

-NexThink We detected 378 customers using NexThink and 21 companies that churned or ended their trial.
-The most common industry is Financial Services (7%) and the most common company size is 10,001+ employees (49%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+NexThink We detected 521 companies using NexThink, 37 companies that churned, and 4 customers with upcoming renewal in the next 3 months.
+The most common industry is Financial Services (8%) and the most common company size is 10,001+ employees (49%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login